-Staff: Friendly, helpful, pretty chill.
+Staff: Friendly and chill.
 The place doesn’t feel like one of those soulless money-making operations, which is nice.

 Hints: Unlimited hints.
-Just wave at a security camera and one of the staff will enter to help you out.
+Just wave at a security camera or use the walkie-talkie, and one of the staff will enter to help you out.
 If you find this immersion-breaking, well — you can probably get by without hints anyway.

 Will your group be combined with strangers?
 No.